MasonWirtz/MasonWirtz.github.io/Lectures.md

 > # Invited Talks / Guest Lectures

+* <u>Wirtz, M. A.</u> (29.10.2025).
+At the intersection of sociolinguistics and SLA: Exploring intra- and inter-individual variation in L2 sociolinguistic development.
+Guest lecture in the lecture series: *Variation within (and across) individuals.* Ludwig-Maximilians University of Munich, Germany.

 * <u>Wirtz, M. A.</u> (13.11.2024).
 Soziolinguistische Variation über die Lebensspanne.
 Zum Einfluss von wesentlichen Lebensereignissen und psychosozialen Faktoren.
 Guest lecture in: *Soziolinguistik des Deutschen (Lecture taught by Univ.-Prof. Dr. Stephan Elspaß and Univ.-Prof. Dr. Andrea Ender).* University of Salzburg, Austria.

 * <u>Wirtz, M. A.</u> (05.11.2024).
 Sociolinguistic development in immersion contexts and longitudinal micro-development designs.
 Guest lecture in: *Acquisition of Variation (Graduate seminar taught by Prof. Dr. Matthew Kanwit).* University of Pittsburgh, USA.